Intellectual Property Rights

 What is an original work?

-There is considerable debate about whether or not the traditional knowledge and stories of a people can be copyrighted, or whether such works should be treated as facts or ideas, which can not be copyrighted.
+There is considerable debate about whether or not the traditional knowledge, oral histories, stories and myths of a People can be copyrighted, or whether such works should be treated as facts, ideas, or general knowledge, which can not be copyrighted.
 AILLA takes the position that a specific recording is an original work, even if it is a traditional story recounted in a highly formalized manner, because the voice of the individual performer is unique, and therefore the particular recording is a unique expression of that story.
 Assertion of a copyright in a particular recording would not mean that no one else could recount the same story in their own voice; it would mean only that no one could use the copyrighted recording without legal authorization, either a right under the Copyright Act (for example, fair use), or permission from the copyright owner.

 What does it mean to be fixed in a tangible medium?

 If you are writing something on a computer, it is fixed as soon as you hit the Save button.
-Similarly, recording a person speaking on an audio or video tape or disk fixes that particular speech at that particular moment permanently on that medium.
+Similarly, audio or video recording a person speaking fixes that particular speech act at that particular moment permanently on that digital (or analog) storage medium.
 U.S. copyright law applies automatically to protect the work as soon as it is fixed (saved, written, recorded, drawn): you do not have to register the work or mark it in any special way.
 Other countries may require that you mark the work with a copyright symbol © or register it with a Copyright Office of some kind.

-Note that the expression has to be fixed: you can't own copyrights to speech that is NOT recorded, like a live broadcast or a live, unrecorded, performance of a narrative.
-You can only own copyrights to the fixed, recorded, expression.
+Note that the expression has to be fixed.
+No one can own copyrights to speech or an idea that is NOT recorded or written down, like a live, unrecorded, performance of a narrative.
+You can only own copyrights to the fixed, recorded or written expression.

 How do we define authorship?

-"An author is someone who contributes copyrightable expression to the work (OGC)."
+"An author is someone who contributes copyrightable expression to the work" (CCC).
 We use the term creator instead of author when talking about AILLA's resources, but the rule is the same.
-The creator of an AILLA resource might be any of the following, depending on the nature of the resource: speaker, narrator, interviewer, orator, counselor, singer, author, translator, annotator, artist, illustrator, photographer, film-maker, musician.
+The creator of an AILLA resource might be any of the following, depending on the nature of the resource: speaker, narrator, interviewer, orator, singer, author, translator, annotator, artist, illustrator, photographer, videographer, musician.

 The creator may in fact be an employer, such as a university or non-governmental organization or research project.
 Works created by the employee in the context of their employment may be considered "works for hire" under U.S. and other law, and the copyrights to those works would belong to the employer.
 But the laws of some countries do not follow this principle.
 Researchers should make explicit agreements with their employees if this is what they intend.
 Without an explicit agreement, the law in the country where the research project is being carried out may favor the creator over the employer.